Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 1. [More about the Scanner class](#input)
 1. [Conclusion for part I](#conclusions-part-1)

-Part II (Next lecture -- in construction!)
+Part II (Next lecture -- in construction)
 1. [A note about structure project folders](#better-code)
 1. [Data types](#data-types)
 1. [Java identifiers]